Local forms for the double $A_n$ quiver: Geometric Realisation

 \subsection{Type $A_{n,I}$ crepant resolutions and potentials}

-In this subsection, we prove in \ref{514} the converse of \ref{511}.
-More precisely, given any Type $A_{n, I}$ crepant resolution, there is a reduced Type $A$ potential $f$ on $Q_{n, I}$ such that $\Lambda_{\mathrm{con}}(\uppi) \cong \Jac(f)$.
-So, together with \ref{511}, this gives a correspondence between Type $A_n$ crepant resolutions and monomialized Type $A$ potentials on $Q_n$, in \ref{515} and \ref{516}.
+In this subsection we prove the converse to \ref{511}; namely, given any Type~$A_{n,I}$ crepant resolution $\uppi$, there exists a reduced Type~$A$ potential $f$ on $Q_{n,I}$ such that $\Lambda_{\mathrm{con}}(\uppi)\cong \Jac(f)$ (see~\ref{514}).
+Together with \ref{511}, this yields a correspondence between Type~$A_n$ crepant resolutions and monomialized Type~$A$ potentials on $Q_n$, made precise in \ref{515} and~\ref{516}.

+The following \ref{591} and~\ref{581} show that commutativity of the algebras $e_i \Lambda_{\mathrm{con}}(\uppi)e_i$ and $e_i \Jac(f) e_i$ provides the key link between Type~$A_n$ crepant resolutions and Type~$A$ potentials on $Q_n$; this will be crucial in the proof of \ref{514}.